michaelrsweet/pdfio/doc/pdfio.md

 #include <pdfio.h>
 ```

-PDFio also provides helper functions for producing PDF content that are defined
+PDFio also provides [PDF content helper functions](@) for producing PDF content
-in a separate header file:
+that are defined in a separate header file:

 ```c
 #include <pdfio-content.h>